yashwant71/realtime-chat-application/readme.txt

 process to run-

+0> npm i
-1>  run the "app.js" file in terminal with nodemon (make sure to cd to the folder "nodeserver") 2>  now run live server of "index.html".
+1> run the "app.js" file in terminal with nodemon
+2> localhost:4000 on chrome(preferrably)

 intro- we "npm install socket.io" after"npm init" .